 The Tyee Club is still in existence, and a fleet of row boats fills the legendary Tyee Pool every summer with anglers in search of a monster salmon.
 The allure of the Tyee, and the promise of membership into the Tyee Club should you catch on of these fish, still compels many fisherman to journey to Campbell River to take on the challenge.

 The original Painter’s Lodge burnt down under suspicious circumstances on Christmas Eve in 1985.
-However, the Oak Bay Marine Group purchased the property in 1987 and rebuilt the lodge.
-The new Painter’s Lodge was opened in 1988 and has continued to build on the legacy of this legendary fishing resort.
+However, the Lodge was rebuilt and the new Painter’s Lodge was opened in 1988.
 The lodge remains a mecca for fishing tourism and attracts thousands of guests each year looking to experience west coast salmon fishing.